KonstantinGeist/hammer/README.md

 ## What's Hammer?

-Hammer is a programming language and runtime designed for building applications with modern architecture:
+Hammer is a programming language and runtime designed for building applications with modern architecture.
+The following features will be implemented:
 * built-in dependency injection/inversion of control
 * support for Domain-Driven Design (entities, value objects, bounded contexts)
 * support for layered architecture: layers, layer dependency tracking